liuzihe02/RDPO/train/LLaMA-Factory/output_models/qwen2.5-0.5b-genrm_rdpo/README.md

 # qwen2.5-0.5b-genrm_rdpo

-This model is a fine-tuned version of [Qwen/Qwen2.5-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct) on the genrm_dpo dataset.
+This model is a fine-tuned version of [Qwen/Qwen2.5-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct) on the genrm_rdpo dataset.

 ## Model description